 Getting Energy Back After Opioid Withdrawal

-There are no magic pills or shortcuts, but people absolutely can restore their brains and bodies, leading to optimal energy.
-This healing process requires intention and compassion.
+There are no magic pills or shortcuts, but people absolutely can restore their brains and bodies, leading to optimal energy levels.
+This healing process after opiate detox requires intention and compassion.
 It helps to have a solid plan.

 My suggestion?
 Get a blank book and create a personalized Habit-Tracking plan.
-Incorporate these five items to start, adding other energy-enhancing goals to support the commitment to remain drug-free.
-Below are 5 Suggestions for Boosting Energy after Opioid Withdrawal:
+Incorporate these five items to start, adding other energy-enhancing goals to support the commitment to avoid relapse and remain drug-free.
+Below are five suggestions for boosting energy after opioid withdrawal:

 1. Do Nothing.
 Relax After an Opioid Detox.

-In the early days following an rapid opioid detox, patients routinely plague themselves with energy draining thoughts such as:
+In the early days following a rapid opioid detox, patients routinely plague themselves with energy-draining thoughts such as:

-- I always relapse, this time will be no different.
+• I always relapse, this detox process will be no different.

-- I can handle a lower dose of opioid medications.
+• I can handle a lower dose of opiate-based medications.

 The recovery community refers to such thoughts as Stinkin’ Thinkin’.
 Fighting or trying to resist or suppress these thoughts saps unnecessary energy.